Pioneros de Cancún: History

-The club was founded on May 3, 1984, and in the same year joined the Tercera División de México.
-It won its first cup after defeating Los Conejos, at the Estadio Víctor Manuel Reyna in the city of Tuxtla Gutiérrez, Chiapas.
-The following year, the club finished in third place and played in a promotional playoff with the Lobos and Aguilas B clubs.
-As a result, the club was promoted to the Segunda División 'B' de México.
-Still, the owner decided to purchase a franchise in the Segunda 'A' de México, which allowed the club the chance to be promoted to the Primera División de México.
+The club was founded on 3 May 1984, and participated in the Tercera División.
+The following year, the club finished in third place and played in a promotional playoff with Lobos and Aguilas B. As a result, the club was promoted to the Segunda División.
+The owner decided to purchase a franchise in the Segunda División, which allowed the club the chance to be promoted to the Primera División.

-When playing in the Segunda División 'A' de México, the club failed its attempts to be promoted, and in the early 1990s, the city reduced resources, and the club once again fell into the lower divisions, and was later moved to the city of Durango, Durango and renamed Alacranes de Durango.
+Pioneros failed its attempts to be promoted, in the early 1990s, the city reduced resources, and the club once again fell into the lower divisions, and was later moved to Durango.
 In the mid-1990s, the club changed its name to Tucanes de Cancún but failed to gain popularity and was forced to change the name back to its original name Pioneros.
 It was not until 2006 when José del Carmen Vázquez Ávila bought the club and proposed a plan to have the franchise in the Primera División within a couple of years that the club regained local support.

-Vázquez's project was made into action in 2007, when Atlante F.C., a Primera División team then, was moved from Mexico City to Cancún, Quintana Roo, which led to Pioneros becoming the second team in the city.
-Finally, in 2009, the franchise was moved to Acapulco, Guerrero and sold to a new team called Guerreros de Acapulco.
-Pioneros maintained its Tercera División team, and in the 2010-11 season, an alliance was formed with Atlante to form a development team called Pioneros Potros.
+Vázquez's project was made into action in 2007, when Atlante was moved from Mexico City to Cancún, which led to Pioneros becoming the second club in the city.
+In 2009, the franchise was moved to Acapulco and sold to a new club known as Guerreros de Acapulco.
+Pioneros maintained its Tercera División team, and in the 2010-11 season, an alliance was formed with Atlante to form a development team known as Pioneros Potros.

 In August 2012, Pioneros were revived as a participating franchise in the Liga de Nuevos Talentos.
-During the 2013-14 season, Pioneros won the Apertura 2013 tournament, and as a result, the team reached the Final de Ascenso (Promotion Playoff).
+During the 2013-14 season, Pioneros won the Apertura 2013 tournament.
+On 24 May 2014, Pioneros also won the Campeón de Campeones de la Liga de Nuevos Talentos, after defeating Selva Cañera, and achieved its promotion to the Liga Premier de Ascenso.

-On May 24, 2014, Pioneros defeated Selva Cañera, and the team achieved its promotion to the Liga Premier de Ascenso, the league in which the club currently competes.
-In January 2015, Pioneros moved to a new stadium and began playing at the Estadio Andrés Quintana Roo, with the Estadio Cancún 86 becoming its alternative ground.
+In January 2015, Pioneros moved to a new stadium and began playing at Estadio Andrés Quintana Roo, with the Estadio Cancún 86 becoming its alternative ground.

 The Pioneros under-13 team participated in the 2019 CONCACAF Under-13 Champions League held in Costa Rica.

-In July 2022, Pioneros de Cancún became the reserves squad of Cancún F.C. because the Cancún City Council decided to hand over the administration of the team to the company that owns Cancún F.C.

-In 2024, the agreement between the Cancún City Council and Cancún F.C. ended, so Pioneros became an independent team again.
+In July 2022, Pioneros de Cancún became the reserve and affiliate team of Cancún F.C., due to the Cancún City Council decided to hand over the administration of the club to the company that owns Cancún F.C.
+Since 2024, Pioneros became an independent club again, after the agreement between the Cancún City Council and Cancún F.C. ended.